-Ultima Vez was founded in 1986 as the company and organisation of choreographer, director and filmmaker Wim Vandekeybus.
+Ultima Vez was founded in 1986 as the company of choreographer, dancer, filmmaker and photographer Wim Vandekeybus.
 Since its foundation, Ultima Vez has intensively developed its activities as an international contemporary dance company with a strong base in Brussels and Flanders.

 Currently the activities of Ultima Vez are focussed around:

 - the creation, production, distribution and promotion of the artistic work of Wim Vandekeybus and the Ultimates, including Seppe Baeyens and Zoë Demoustier

 - the organisation of educational activities for various target groups

 - the support and counselling of young makers;

 - the development of community work in cooperation with several socio-artistic partners in Brussels.